Dr. Stone: Anime

-Immediately following the conclusion of the third season, a fourth and final season titled Dr. Stone: Science Future was announced.
-It is set to run for three split cours.
+Immediately following the conclusion of the third season, a fourth and final season, subtitled Science Future, was announced.
+It ran for three split cours.
 The first 12-episode cours aired from January 9 to March 27, 2025.
 For the first cours, the opening theme is "Casanova Posse", performed by ALI, while the ending theme is "Rolling Stone", performed by Breimen.
 The second cours aired from July 10 to September 25, 2025.
 For the second cours, the opening theme is "Supernova", performed by Kana-Boon, while the ending theme is "No Man's World", performed by Otoha.
-The third and final cours is set to premiere in 2026.
+The third and final cours aired from April 2 to June 25, 2026.
+For the third and final cours, the opening theme is "Skins" (スキンズ, Sukinzu), performed by Asian Kung-Fu Generation, while the ending theme is "Rocket", performed by Burnout Syndromes.

 The series is streamed by Crunchyroll worldwide outside of Asia, and Funimation produced a simuldub.
 Medialink holds the license to the series in Southeast Asia.
 The English dub of the anime began airing on Adult Swim's Toonami programming block on August 25, 2019.
 The second and third seasons premiered on Toonami respectively on May 16, 2021, and June 4, 2023.